-Conveniently Link All Accounts
+Link All Your Financial Accounts

 YNAB offers the option to securely connect all of your bank and credit card accounts, or enter everything manually.
 Then, all you have to do is import your transactions into budget categories.

-Easy To Set Up Sinking Funds
+Set Up Sinking Funds

 With YNAB, you can set up a sinking fund and never be stressed about larger expenses again.
 What is a sinking fund?
-It is similar to a “rainy day” fund, except you are setting aside money for a large future expense, whether you know the exact amount or not.
+It's similar to a “rainy day” fund, except you are setting aside money for a large future expense, whether you know the exact amount or not.

-Blog and Forum
+Blog And Forum